hello-world-gitops/.github/profile/README.md

-# Hello World: GitOps
+# Hello OpenShift: Multi-Cluster GitOps

-This organization contains an end-to-end GitOps reference architecture for an **Everything-as-Code** fleet of Red Hat OpenShift clusters.
+This organization contains an end-to-end, **Everything-as-Code** reference architecture for multi-cluster management of Red Hat OpenShift.
-The repos in this org are meant to demonstrate how an organization can manage their code repositories to support a GitOps deployment pattern.
+The repos in this org are meant to demonstrate how an organization can manage their code repositories to support a GitOps deployment pattern for cluster configurations and applications.

 **This is not a one-solution-fits-all architecture.**

 This is a reference architecture you can review and either fork the repos or reference pieces of the architecture as your create your own solution.

+**The reference architecture does not include deployment of OpenShift onto any platform.**

+Everything in this organization for day 2, post-install configuration and management of all OpenShift clusters.

+## Architecture Breakdown

-Hello World GitOps uses the following products:
+The reference architecture uses the following products:

-* Red Hat OpenShift Container Platform
+* [Red Hat OpenShift Container Platform]
-* Red Hat Advanced Cluster Management (ACM) for Kubernetes
+* [Red Hat Advanced Cluster Management (ACM) for Kubernetes]
-* Red Hat OpenShift GitOps (Argo CD)
+* [Red Hat OpenShift GitOps (Argo CD)]

 The reference architecture has 3 OpenShift clusters: Dev, Stage, and Hub.
 Dev and Stage host development and staging applications respectively.
 Hub hosts ACM and manages the Dev and Stage clusters.
-Additionally, Hub should be used to host other shared applications (think artifact registry, container registry, secret server, etc.).
+Additionally, Hub should be used to host other shared applications (artifact registry, container registry, secret server, etc.).

-**NOTE:** To keep this project smaller, I elected to only feature a dev and stage environment.
-Additional environments could be implemented following the same pattern that dev and stage use.

 ```mermaid
 graph TD